ppanchal303/Olympic-Data-Exploration/README.md

 # Olympic Data Exploration Using SQL

-This is an MySQL project to perform EDA on olympic dataset using SQL.
+This is a MySQL project to perform EDA on olympic dataset using SQL.